infernalstudios/ABS/README.md

  - ##### Filter Rules
    - ###### Include/Exclude
-     - `include`: What mobs excplicitly will spawn with/without the defined advancement.
+     - `include`: What mobs can spawn with/without the defined advancement.

-     - `exclude`: What mobs excplicitly won't spawn with/without the defined advancement.
+     - `exclude`: What mobs explicitly won't spawn with/without the defined advancement.

    - ###### Entities
      - An array of `ResourceLocation/Identifier` entities that will/won't spawn with/without the advancement!